-- Primarily adult patients (median age at diagnosis: ∼ 40 years)
+- Primarily adult individuals (median age at diagnosis: ∼ 40 years)

-- More common in women and black populations
+- More common in women and in black populations

 Epidemiological data refers to the US, unless otherwise specified.

 TTP is a thrombotic microangiopathy, a condition in which microthrombi form and occlude the microvasculature; .
 The other main thrombotic microangiopathy is (HUS).
-The two conditions have some pathophysiological similarities and share some clinical findings.
-However, they have distinct etiologies, with TTP being caused by a deficiency of ADAMTS13.
+Although TTP and HUS share similarities in both pathophysiological findings and clinical features, these conditions differ in etiology; TTP, unlike HUS, is caused by a deficiency of ADAMTS13.

 - Platelet adhesion and microthrombosis

-- Microthrombi block arterioles, capillaries → end-organ ischemia and damage, especially in the brain and kidneys (potentially resulting in acute kidney injury or stroke).
+- Arteriolar and capillary microthrombosis → end-organ ischemia and damage, especially in the brain and kidneys (potentially resulting in acute kidney injury or stroke)

 TTP patients are typically previously healthy adults.
 The pentad of clinical findings consists of: